 Child Performance Licence

-Children (including infants and any young person of statutory school age) working in entertainment must be licensed for that work by the Local Authority in which they live.
+Children (including infants and any young person of legal school age) working in entertainment must be licensed for that work by the Local Authority in which they live.

 This applies for any child who will be performing on stage, television, films, modelling, or taking part in a sporting activity where any one of the following conditions is met: